ShiftLove/Image-Classification-/README.md

 - 👋 Hi, I’m @ShiftLove
 - 👀 I’m interested in automation
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to become and expert at ma home learning
+- 💞️ I’m looking to become and expert at machine learning
 - 📫 How to reach me ...

 <!---